Avelanda/maplibre-native/docs/mdbook/src/platforms/ios/ios-documentation.md

 platform/ios/scripts/docc.sh preview
 ```

-Resources like images should not be checked in but should be uploaded to the [S3 Bucket](https://s3.eu-central-1.amazonaws.com/maplibre-native/index.html#ios-documentation-resources/).
+Resources like images should not be checked in, but should be uploaded to the [S3 Bucket](https://s3.eu-central-1.amazonaws.com/maplibre-native/index.html#ios-documentation-resources/).
 You can share a `.zip` with all files that should be added in the PR.

-If you want to get direct access you need an AWS account to get permissions to upload files.
-Create an account and authenticate with aws-cli.
+If you want direct access you need an AWS account for permission of uploading files.
+Create an account, and authenticate with aws-cli.
 Share the account ARN that you can get with

 ```
 aws sts get-caller-identity